 PLEASE NOTE: If you have been convicted of an offence anywhere in Canada, you will be required to apply for a record suspension.
 You may obtain a Record Suspension Application Guide by calling the Parole Board of Canada (PBC) at 1-800-874-2652 or by downloading the forms from the PBC’s website.
 The forms may also be available at any police agency or local public library.

-Should a request not be granted, the processing fee will be returned to the requestor with a letter advising of the denial of the request.
+Should your request not be granted, the processing fee will be returned to the requestor with a letter advising of the denial of the request.

 This process will include:

-The information compiled as a result of the police incident(s) will remain in our local records management system, wherein destruction or removal is not within our policy or guidelines, and the results of the court proceedings will remain in the court’s database.
+The information compiled as a result of the police incident(s) will remain in our local records management system, subject to retention schedule, wherein destruction or removal is not within our policy or guidelines.
+Information regarding the results of the court proceedings will remain in the court’s databases.

 Write a letter addressed to the Information Management Department accompanied by a money order, certified cheque, or lawyer’s cheque, in the amount of $68.25 payable to “TSML”.